 The insurance company pointed the policyholder in the direction of its “preferred” contracting company.
 However, the insured was disappointed because the repairs were inadequate in a number of ways that included:

 - Allowing employees to reside in the home while doing the work

 - Using the insured’s telephone

 - Leaving an odor of smoke in the home

 - Hiding a stud that was burned rather than replacing it

 - Electing not to report for work on multiple occasions

 After the insured complained, the insurance company sent another contractor to fix the issues.
 However, the insured was still dissatisfied with the quality of the repairs following work by the second contractor, so a lawsuit seeking tort damages was filed seeking extra-contractual damages based on the substandard mitigation efforts.
 When the insured relied on the “guarantee” of the work provided by the carrier, the court reasoned that this representation was not a contractual guarantee or part of the policy.
 According to the court, evidence would need to be presented that the carrier took on additional responsibility for its preferred contractor that went beyond acting as a guarantor of the quality of the workmanship.

 The point to take from this analysis is that using a “preferred” remediation individual or company will provide some benefits but no guarantee against certain types of loss from poor work.
 An insured can best protect his or her interest by checking out the contractor or remediation company whether the selection will be a “preferred” provider or another company.
-This investigation can include but is not limited to the following: reviewing the company’s website, checking with the state contractor licensing board, talking to friends about companies they have used, and getting references from a company’s past customers.
+This investigation can include but is not limited to the following: reviewing the company’s website, checking with the state contractor licensing board, veryifying the vendor has adequate insurance coverage, talking to friends about companies they have used, and getting references from a company’s past customers.